Ken Starr, whose probe led to Clinton impeachment, dies

 The investigation of Clinton’s intimate relationship with Lewinsky was a Washington spectacle.

 In 1995, Lewinsky went to work at the White House as an intern.
 During the government shutdown late that year, she and Clinton had a sexual encounter in a hallway near the Oval Office, the first of 10 sexual encounters over the next year and a half.
 Lewinsky confided the affair to a co-worker, Linda Tripp, who tape-recorded some of their conversations and brought the tapes to Starr’s prosecutors.
-Lewinsky was granted immunity from prosecution in the case that brought Starr celebrity and thrust a presidential sex scandal into America’s living rooms.
-She became Starr’s chief witness against the president, who had denied having sexual relations with her.
+Lewinsky was granted immunity from prosecution and became Starr’s chief witness against the president, who had denied having sexual relations with her.

 Putting the investigation behind him, Starr embarked on a career in academia, first as dean of the law school at Pepperdine University where he taught constitutional issues and civil procedures, then as president of Baylor University in his home state of Texas.
 He also became an author, writing “First Among Equals: The Supreme Court in American Life.”